LLNL/thicket/docs/analysis_examples.rst

 The script is intended to help generate visualizations of scaling studies using Caliper and Thicket.
-It outputs a stacked line chart of Caliper node runtimes, either by percentage or by total run time.
+It outputs a stacked line chart of Caliper node runtimes, either by percentage or by run time.

 Running the Script:
 *******************